Baths at Ostia: Baths of Mithras

 The baths of Mithras (I, XVII, 2) were built around c.
 125 C.E. and modified in the early Severan Period.
 The eponymous mithraeum was built in the late second or early third century C.E. and is accessible by a staircase in the northern part of the building.
 The remains preserve evidence of the utilitarian aspects of a Roman bathhouse such as a waterwheel for bringing water into the bathhouse and a boiler room for heating the caldaria and tepidaria.
 The frigidarium contains an apsidal pool and a mosaic showing Ulysses and the Sirens.
 Some of the earliest Christian imagery found in Ostia comes from the Baths of Mithras.

 Small Baths

 This bath (I, XIX, 5)(c.
-385 square meters) was built in late antiquity around 450-500 C.E. reusing Hadrianic bricks.
+385 m2) was built in late antiquity around 450-500 C.E. reusing Hadrianic bricks.
 It was accessible only from the warehouse to the east of it.
 It is one of the last building projects before the abandonment of the city.
 The building was constructed above the rubble of the collapsed insulae and reused many of the rooms in the area for the bath such as the street entrance of a former shop being converted into the apodyterium.